 When children are under age three, we can expect them to make a few articulation errors such as substituting more complex sounds such as ‘r’ with ‘l’.
 A two-year-old might say ‘thoti’ or’loti’ for ‘roti’ or ‘lellow’ for ‘yellow’.
 It is typical and acceptable for children under three years to substitute ‘s’, ‘z’, ‘sh’, ‘zh’, ‘ch’ and ‘j’ with earlier acquired sounds such as ‘t’, ‘d’, ‘th’, ‘l’.

 By age four, most children will produce nearly all speech sounds correctly and will be understood by almost everyone around them.
-Speech clarity or the proportion of a speaker’s speech that a listener can readily understand is called speech intelligibility.
+Speech intelligibility refers to the proportion of a speaker’s speech that a listener can easily understand.

 According to research, here is a general rule of thumb for how intelligible your child should be at the following ages: